-Mr. Lawrence W. Mitchell lives alone in Leicestershire.
-His daughter is married and lives with her family in Manchester.
-Being at the age of eighty, Mr. Mitchell has been self-sufficient and is able to take care of himself reasonably well.
-His daughter Jenny is concerned about his well-being and calls up twice a day to understand if he is taking medicines on time or has taken his breakfast, lunch, and dinner as has been advised by the general practitioner.
+In Leicestershire, Lawrence W. Mitchell lives alone.
+He has a daughter who lives with her family in Manchester.
+Mr. Mitchell, who is now 80 years old, is self-sufficient and able to take care of himself fairly well.
+Jenny is concerned about the condition of her father and calls him twice a day to see if he is taking medications as prescribed or if he is eating his breakfast, lunch, and dinner as prescribed.

-Jenny has been trying a lot to convince Mr. Mitchell on appointing a caregiver but he nurtures a different ideology about them, thus, it has always been a staunch “NO” from his side.
+Jenny has been trying very hard to convince Mr. Mitchell to appoint a caregiver, but he has a very different philosophy about them, so it has always been a firm “NO” from him.

 There was a second emergency contact number of Mr.Mitchell’s neighbor, Mr.Falco but as he was 90 years old the team decided not to disturb him at that hour.
-The case was identified as an emergency, and the 999 emergency services were intimated at 2:45am.
+The case was identified as an emergency, and the 999 emergency services were intimated at 2:45 am.
 Sensing the severity of the situation, the rescue team dispatched their paramedic team immediately.
 When the paramedics reached Mr.Mitchell’s residence, they tried to call him but received no response at all, they had to break into the property.

 Within the house, they found everything in place.
 There was no unnatural displacement that could suggest the presence of an intruder.
 When they reached the bedroom, they found Mr.Mitchell unconscious, lying face up on his bed, eyes closed.
 It was evident from the posture that he fell on his bed impromptu.
-Though he was still breathing, his pulse was unsteady and the body temperature was pretty low.
+Though he was still breathing, his pulse was unsteady and his body temperature was pretty low.

-The paramedic’s team sensed a heart failure, treated him with medicines and with proper care rushed him to the hospital.
+The paramedic’s team sensed a heart failure, treated him with medicines, and with proper care rushed him to the hospital.
 He was diagnosed with Coronary Thrombosis which he could only sustain as he was rescued within 25 minutes of its occurrence.

 It was another success for the Doctor Alert team that could save a person from a critical situation where the panic pendant acted as a shield between life and death.